bguiz/blog.bguiz.com/src/documents/docpadposts/2014-07-10-migrating-from-tumblr-and-wordpress-to-docpad-extraction.html.md

-With the API documentation in hand, we can now write some code to automate that - we certainly do not want to be issuing multiple `wget` or `curl` calls, and then copying the results from them into new files.
+With the API documentation in hand, we can now write some code to automate that - we certainly do not want to be issuing multiple `wget` or `curl` calls, and then copying the results from them into new files by hand .
-I would do that for maybe a couple of posts, but I am dealing with about 80 posts here, and that is certainly going to be too time consuming of an endeavour!
+I would do that for maybe a couple of posts, but since I am dealing with about 80 posts here, and that is certainly going to be too time consuming of an endeavour!

     var pos, step, total;